dclong/blog/misc/content/2020-01-29-tips-on-amazon-aws.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+## Tips and Traps

+1. By default,
+    AWS shows your resources (VMs, etc.) in one location (data center) only.
+    This can be tricky if you have VMs in mutiple locations (data centers) as you might forget that you have VMs in other locations (rather than the currently displayed one to you) and forgot to stop them.
+    The invoices of AWS includes details of charges.
+    It is suggested that you dig into details of your AWS invoice carefully if the bill looks abnormally high to you.

 1. To save cost,
     it is suggested that you start a VM instance on demand and stop it when you finish using it.
+    You won't be charged for VM usage after stopping it, however,
+    you will still be charged for the corresponding S3 storages.
+    Microsoft Azure has a similar pricing strategy to not charge users for stopped VMs but still charge for storages.
+    This makes AWS and Azure great choices for flexible on-demand usages.
+    Some other cloud services (Vultr, Digital Ocean, etc.) claims to be cheaper (than AWS and Azure) but they continue to charge users for stopped VMs.
+    Those are good for long-term usages but not for flexible on-demand usages.

 2. You can change the VM instance type to scale up/down.